Polymicrogyria: Epidemiology

 The incidences of PMG and its different forms are unknown.
 However, the frequency of cortical dysplasia in general has been estimated to be 1 in 2,500 newborns.
 PMG is one of the best-known and most common malformations of cortical development, accounting for 20% of all cases.
 In the largest series of PMG cases, the bilateral perisylvian pattern was the most common topological pattern (52% of cases) followed by the unilateral perisylvian pattern (9% of cases).

 History

 Limited information was known about cerebral disorders until the development of modern technologies.
-Brain imaging and genetic sequencing greatly increased the information known about polymicrogyria within the past decade.
+Brain imaging and genetic sequencing greatly increased the information known about polymicrogyria from the early 2000s onwards.
 Understanding about development, classification and localization of the disorder have greatly improved.
 For instance, localization of specific cortex regions affected by the disease was determined.
 This allowed for clinical symptoms of patients to be linked with localized cortex areas affected.
 A gene that was identified to be a contributor to bilateral frontoparietal polymicrogyria was GPR56.